silver84/Ethereum-community-toolset/README.md

 # Ethereum community library

-## Toolset and data about the Ethereum community and his ecosystem.
+## Toolset and data library about the Ethereum community and his ecosystem.

 This library is developed collaboratively and openly, here on GitHub.
 Comments, contributions and corrections from all are permissionless.